markmbaum/shoreline-survival/README.md

 ## More Information

-* A conference describing the study that relies on this repository can be downloaded here: [papers/LPSC_2022_abstract.pdf](papers/LPSC_2022_abstract.pdf)
+* A conference abstract describing the study that relies on this repository (as of Jan 5, 2022) can be downloaded here: [papers/LPSC_2022_abstract.pdf](papers/LPSC_2022_abstract.pdf)
-* Data files associated with this project can be found here: [10.5281/zenodo.5961694](https://doi.org/10.5281/zenodo.5961694)
+* Data files associated with this project can be found here: [10.5281/zenodo.5821983](https://doi.org/10.5281/zenodo.5821983)